Want to meal prep but don’t know where to start? We’ve got you covered.

 Here are our top tips to successfully prep for the week ahead.

 Keep It Simple

 Meal prepping doesn’t have to be rocket science, scheduling some time each week to prep your upcoming meals can be very simple.
-Our biggest tip is to keep an assortment of different spices on hand.
+Our biggest tip is to keep an assortment of different spices and condiments on hand.